karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   - Suppressed a false-positive ESLint no-unnecessary-condition on the token- aware guard in EntityClient.getItems().
 Lint/typecheck/docs now pass locally with this change set.

+- Docs: external symbol mapping cleanup
+  - Added externalSymbolLinkMappings for entity-manager Config and ConfigMap, and entity-tools EntityMap to silence remaining Typedoc warnings about unresolved links in public comments.
 - Docs warning cleanup
   - Updated JSDoc in TranscodeAttributeTypeMap to reference DefaultTranscodeRegistry (was DefaultTranscodeMap).